-There are different types of actions that can be defined within Enteprise Scheduler.
-Some of these actions Each type of action can be triggered based on any job's status, job control by an operator and/or an event triggered by the system.
+There are different types of actions that can be defined within TWA.
+Each type of action can be triggered based on any job's status, job control by an operator and/or an event triggered by the system.
 Furthermore, you can personalize actions from a set of included variables such as system, job, job event, action and user-defined information.